tejas-2232/linux_workshop/README.md

 # Information Systems Club presents a Workshop on Linux
-## Gain hands-on experience of installing Linux and using it to make your life easy
+## Gain hands-on experience in installing Linux and using it to make your life easy

 __Speaker:__ [Tejas Bachhav](https://www.linkedin.com/in/tejasbachhav/)